Saud bin Faisal Al Saud: Iran and Lebanon

 Rather than military action on Iran, Saud Al Faisal called for tougher sanctions such as travel bans and further bank lending restrictions.
-He has stated U.S. foreign policy has tilted more power for Iran.
+He stated that U.S. foreign policy has tilted more power for Iran.
 He compared the Iranian influence in Iraq with Iranian influence in Lebanon.
 He commended positive developments by Iran such as its influence over Hezbollah to end street protests.

-In early 2011, he expressed fear of the "dangerous" instability in Lebanon after the fall of the Saad Hariri government.
+In early 2011, he expressed fear of the "dangerous" instability in Lebanon after the fall of the government led by Saad Hariri.
 He also stated that Lebanon's ability to establish peaceful coexistence with so many different groups may be a significant loss in the Arab world if the nation failed in creating a government.

-In May 2014 it was reported that Prince Saud had invited Iran's foreign minister Mohammad Javad Zarif to visit Riyadh, breaking the ice in one of the most hostile relationships in the Middle East ahead of key talks on Iran's nuclear program in Vienna.
+In May 2014, it was reported that Prince Saud had invited Iran's foreign minister Mohammad Javad Zarif to visit Riyadh, breaking the ice in one of the most hostile relationships in the Middle East ahead of key talks on Iran's nuclear program in Vienna.
 Speaking to reporters in the Saudi capital, Foreign Minister Prince Saud said the kingdom was ready to host the Iranian Foreign Minister "anytime he sees fit" and indicated that Riyadh was willing to open negotiations with its nemesis on the many combustible issues dividing them.

 Other governmental activities

-Starting in 1998 under the reign of King Fahd, Saud bin Faisal and then the Crown Prince Abdullah managed the energy sector through a committee of technocrats and princes.
+Starting in 1998, under the reign of King Fahd, Saud bin Faisal and the then Crown Prince Abdullah managed the energy sector through a committee of technocrats and princes.
 More specifically, Prince Saud was appointed chairman of the Saudi Aramco's committee charged with the project assessment in September 1999.

 On 20 November 2009, King Abdullah appointed Prince Saud as the chairman of the influential supreme economic council of Saudi Arabia.
 Prince Saud was also a member of the military service council.